Remove yourself as the admin of a Facebook Page with 4 simple steps.

 Want to do this using the Facebook App?
 Check out our step-by-step instructions for removing yourself as a Facebook Page Admin on a smartphone.
 You can also check out our instructions on how to delete a Facebook Page.

 The other day I found out that after a few years in the community management game, we are still admins for several Facebook pages that we are no longer responsible for.
+It turns out we had been running several brand ambassador marketing campaigns that ended, and we were never removed by the client.
 Sure, the irrelevant notifications are obnoxious, but more importantly, if anything unsavory happens on that page, we are still connected and could be liable.
 So I decided it was time for some Facebook admin spring cleaning.
 The entire removal process takes about 45 seconds — here’s how it works.

 1. Go to the page